rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 I made known to them your name, and I will continue to make it known, that the love with which you have loved me may be in them, and I in them. ^1726

-When Jesus had spoken these words, he went out with his disciples across the brook Kidron, where there was a garden, which he and his disciples entered. ^1801
+When Jesus had spoken these words, he went out with his disciples across the Kidron Valley, where there was a garden, which he and his disciples entered. ^1801

 Now Judas, who betrayed him, also knew the place, for Jesus often met there with his disciples. ^1802